These flavorful carne asada street tacos with avocado lime crema and fresh pico de gallo are a whole new way to make every day feel like Taco Tuesday!

 - Warm up tortillas in the microwave according to package directions.

 - Scoop a spoonful of Cilantro Lime Rice into each tortilla.
-Fill with carne asada, then drizzle with avocado lime crema and top with pico de gallo.
+Fill with carne asada, then drizzle with avocado cilantro lime crema and top with pico de gallo.

 - Serve with a side of tortilla chips (and our Homemade Guacamole) for a delicious taco night!*